tweedge/ru-ok/README.md

 * Probes report the data retrieved - or any errors encountered - to RIPE Atlas
 * I collect the measurement information after waiting 15 minutes and analysis on it

 Afterwards, results are uploaded to this GitHub.
-Due to the daily cap on results I can collect, I will try to run this analysis every few hours, but cannot run this continually without breaching my account quotas.
+Due to the daily cap on results I can collect, I will try to run this analysis every 8-12 hours, but cannot run this continually without breaching my account quotas.

 ### Measurements Taken